ephb/QMK-on-K4V2/README.md

 **If you just want to use VIA or get started quickly with a default keymap, you can actually skip to [5.
 Instructions for VIA](#5-instructions-for-via)**

-This guide is made based on the documentation of [CanUnesi/QMK-on-K6](https://github.com/CanUnesi/QMK-on-K6) and [aathma2071/QMK-on-K2V2](https://github.com/aathma2071/QMK-on-K2V2).

 **There is a small chance that you may brick your keyboard in the flashing process, continue at your own risk.
 Use an appropriate cable, make sure you won’t lose power during flashing and follow the steps carefully.**

 **SonixQMK in its current incarnation (atleast for K2) does not support Bluetooth or very fancy RGB effects and flashing your keyboard will disable the bluetooth entirely.**

-Like @aathma2071 I have not tried reverting to the original firmware so proceed at your own risk.
+I have not tried reverting to the original firmware so proceed at your own risk.
 This guide assumes that you have the stock bootloader and not Sonix Jumploader.